afrdmn/hugo-twenty-twenty-forestry/content/blog/american-optimism.md

 Individuals themselves cannot control other nations and an international climate of aggression and authoritarianism.
 Still, not every response to threats from external nations is diplomatic and political.

-In fact, strongmen in every continent are praying for America’s downfall, beginning with a pessimistic populace and a spirit of boredom and stagnation.
+In fact, strongmen on every continent are praying for America’s downfall, beginning with a pessimistic populace and a spirit of boredom and stagnation.

 And only the American people, not the nation’s diplomats, generals, and politicians can create a positive, innovative spirit.
 Contrary to some Republican politicians, no amount of regulations is stopping the American people from achieving their dreams.
 And contrary to some Democratic politicians, America is still a haven for free enterprise, choice, and thought.